juju/docs/src/en/reference-constraints.md

 environment, no machine will be provisioned, and an error will be printed in the machine's entry in juju status.

-Constraint defaults can be set on an environment or on specific services by using the set-constraints command (see `juju help set-constraints`).
-Constraints set on the environment or on a service can be viewed by using the get- constraints command.
+Constraint defaults can be set on an environment or on specific applications by using the set-constraints command (see `juju help set-constraints`).
+Constraints set on the environment or on a application can be viewed by using the get- constraints command.
 In addition, you can specify constraints when executing a command by using the `--constraints` flag (for commands that support it).

-Constraints specified on the environment and service will be combined to determine the full list of constraints on the machine(s) to be provisioned by the command.
+Constraints specified on the environment and application will be combined to determine the full list of constraints on the machine(s) to be provisioned by the command.
 Application-specific constraints will override environment-specific constraints, which override the juju default constraints.